netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 ### Observability

-When a service is deployed in a service mesh, you are interested to get insights about the service behavior.
+When a service is deployed in a service mesh, you may be interested to get insights about the service behavior.
 Citrix ADC proxy provides a rich set of in-built metrics to provide insights about the service behavior.
 When Citrix ADC CPX is deployed as a sidecar, these metrics represent the telemetry data for an application.
-It helps to reduce the burden of application developers by eliminating the need to include many instrumentation codes in the application.
+It helps to reduce the burden of application developers by eliminating the need to include a lot of instrumentation codes in the application.
 Instead, the developer can focus on the core application logic.

 Citrix provides [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) and [Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) which help to export metrics and transactional data to endpoints such as Prometheus, Zipkin, Kafka, and so on.